bosp

 Ross Runfola is a Woodrow Wilson fellow, Phi Beta Kappa and summa cum laude graduate of the University of Buffalo,where he also earned his J.D. and PhD degrees.
 He has done post doctoral work at Stanford University and, in 2006, finished a residency at Oxford University.
 Runfola is an award winning attorney, professor and journalist, with a New York Times article selected unanimously by the nation's sports editors as the best sports feature in any newspaper or magazine.
 He has written hundreds of articles, film scripts and two books: Runfola co-edited with Donald Sabo, Jock: Sports and Male Identity, and in 2006, co-authored the textbook Understanding Sociology.
 What gives him the most pleasure, however, is writing poetry.

-John Oliver Simon wrote his first poem at the age of 14 under a full moon and has dedicated himself to poetry - writing, then teaching and finally translating it for over fifty years.
-He has had over 700 poems and translations published from 1965-2007 in journals in the United States and abroad.
+John Oliver Simon (1942-2018) wrote his first poem at the age of 14 under a full moon and has dedicated himself to poetry - writing, then teaching and finally translating it for over fifty years.
+He had over 700 poems and translations published from 1965-2007 in journals in the United States and abroad.

 Larry Smith is a native of the Industrial Ohio Valley who now lives along the Great Lake Erie.
 His poetry, fiction, and literary biographies of Lawrence Ferlinghetti and Kenneth Patchen are supported by his editing work at Bottom Dog Press.
 A born outsider working to get the word out... that's what he'd like to be known as.